 Giving less is also a simple way to show our love and care to the environment.
 As evidence shows, buying less has significantly more positive environmental implications than “green buying”, with the major reason being that it reduces one’s footprint and waste more effectively.
 The broader implication is that not only should we give less, but we should buy less in general.
 This does not mean we should not stop giving; it means that we should be more mindful of the consequences of our own purchases.

-At the same time, consuming less encourages us to consume better quality things that last longer.
+At the same time, consuming less encourages us to consume higher-quality items that last longer.
 And when we get better quality experiences out of our purchases, we will also feel happier.
 Given Hong Kong’s well-known lavish spending habits, a slight reduction in Hongkongers’ existing levels of consumption will far from become a “repression” of individual desires.

 As there is still some time until Christmas, let’s start rethinking about the purpose of giving.
 What gifts should we get?
 Where best can we get them?
 How much should we get?

-It is encouraging to see Hongkongers being increasingly aware of the consequences of their purchases on the environment; consumers’ preferences are increasingly shaped by environmental concerns.
+It is encouraging to see that consumers’ preferences are increasingly shaped by environmental concerns.
 Many now prefer sustainable brands and often show distaste in the fact that their purchases are too often heavily coated in single-use plastic packaging.
 This is a trend that is even more apparent in Asian countries.

 But this demand shift in mentality has not forced producers to look for better alternatives.
-As lead research on marine plastics at the World Wide Fund for Nature in Hong Kong June Wong explains, inertia on the supply side is so prevalent for the very fact that plastic is a significantly cheaper and more convenient option.
+As June Wong, lead research on marine plastics at the World Wide Fund for Nature in Hong Kong, explains, inertia on the supply side is so prevalent for the very fact that plastic is a significantly cheaper and more convenient option.

 This is reinforced by the fact that Hong Kong’s producer responsibility schemes (PRS) are still significantly underdeveloped with regard to plastic waste management: beverage suppliers are the only group required by law to pay for collection and recycling of their plastic bottles, meaning that Hong Kong’s other culprits such as online retail stores continue to run unencumbered.
 There is little to no incentive for the majority of companies in Hong Kong to be more eco-friendly in their production.